By Lucy Fried

 Many colleges across the United States are accommodating students’ loss of time and focus due to disasters and tragedies, including Hurricanes Harvey, Irma and Maria, the fires in Santa Rosa, and the recent mass shooting in Las Vegas.

-Columbia, Harvard, Princeton, Yale, Stanford and the University of Pennsylvania are among schools that have altered their application schedule.
+Columbia, Harvard, Princeton, Yale, Stanford and the University of Pennsylvania are among schools that have altered their application schedules.

 In an email to all seniors who had visited, Columbia University dean of undergraduate admissions and financial Aid Jessica Marinaccio wrote that the university’s early decision deadline was being extended to Nov.
 15 from Nov.
 1 for those affected by natural disasters or the shooting.